 New Year’s Eve 2021 in Sydney’s Royal Botanic Gardens

 The Point is a pretty chilled event right by the Fleet Steps North at Mrs Macquaries Point.
 In my opinion, this is the best view of the Gardens locations because of the way the Opera House and Harbour Bridge line up.
-Entry is between 5:30pm and 7:30pm, and the party ends at 1 am.
+Entry is between 5.30 pm with the last entry at 8.30 pm; the party ends at 1 am.

 - This is an over 18s only area.